pantheon-systems/documentation/source/_docs/multidev.md

 ## Merge Code

-1. Select the environment that you want to merge into.
-For example, if you want to merge your work into master on Dev, click the Dev tab.
-Otherwise, select the branch environment.
+1. To merge code from a Multidev into the master branch on Dev, click the Dev tab.
 2. Click **Merge**.
 3. Select the environment with commits that can be merged into the target.
 Instructions for using the command-line to merge the changes into the target are shown and can be pasted directly into the terminal without modification.